Creating communicative opportunities

 Real Object Symbols

 Students use a three-dimensional object or partial object that stands for a person, activity, place, or thing.
 They are created specifically for the student using them.
 For example, a cup would be used to show that he/she is thirsty.
 “The advantage of real object symbols is that most students can learn to use them quite easily.
 The disadvantage is that many messages, such as “I am sad” or “Thank you,” cannot be represented by real objects.
-In addition, students with motor impairments may have difficulty manipulating real objet symbols” (Mirenda, 2015).
+In addition, students with motor impairments may have difficulty manipulating real object symbols” (Mirenda, 2015).

 Tangible symbols are usually used by students who are blind or visually impaired.
 They are whole or partial objects used to represent people, places, activities, or things through the sense of touch or the sense of hearing.